 Rockland Adult and Community Education (RACE) – Learning For Life

 RACE focuses on expanding adult career pathways providing students multiple opportunities, from entry-level, noncredit courses to mid-skill level certificate degree programs.
 Coursework is aligned with in-demand occupations in the Lower Hudson Valley region in response to the needs of local business and industry.

 Adobe Acrobat Reader is required to view the RACE course catalogue posted below in Adobe Portable Document Format (PDF) and may be downloaded free from the Adobe website.
 Unable to access the catalog?
 Please contact Rockland BOCES Adult Education via email (email@example.com) or by calling (845) 348-3500 for assistance.

 Adult Education and Business Services provide a comprehensive array of courses and programs that each year help more than 5,500 adult learners expand their employment opportunities and improve their English language and academic skills.

 Interested in changing careers or re-entering the workforce?
-Part-Time Vocational courses can help you meet your goal.
+Career training courses can help you meet your goal.

 Adult Career & Technical Education

-Adult Career & Technical Education programs are accredited by the Council on Occupational Education and offer exciting training opportunities matched to industry standards and local job market demands.
+Adult Career & Technical Education programs offer exciting training opportunities matched to industry standards and local job market demands.